iRon7/Join-Object/README.md

 `-Equals`
-The left and right object will be merged and added to the result set if all the right object properties listed by the `-Equal` parameter are equal to the left object properties (listed by the `-On` parameter).
+The left and right object will be merged and added to the result set if all the right object properties listed by the `-Equals` parameter are equal to the left object properties (listed by the `-On` parameter).

-_Note 1:_ The list of properties defined by the `-Equal` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.
+_Note 1:_ The list of properties defined by the `-Equals` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.

-_Note 2:_ If the `-Equal` and the `-On` parameter are omitted, a join by row index is returned.
+_Note 2:_ If the `-Equals` and the `-On` parameter are omitted, a join by row index is returned.

 _Note 3:_ The `-Equals` parameter cannot be used in combination with an